Juno II: History

 On 23 March 1960, another Explorer satellite failed to reach orbit when one second-stage motor failed to ignite, causing imbalanced thrust that sent the payload into the Atlantic Ocean.

 In mid-1960, with only two successful launches in six attempts, a NASA board conducted a thorough reevaluation of the Juno II as a launch vehicle.
 The failures were mostly traced to isolated component failures that occurred as a result of inadequate testing and checkouts.
 This was blamed on the program being close-ended, with no further plans for development of the booster, leading to low interest and apathy among those in the program.
-The JPL team who developed the Juno II had originally only intended it for the Pioneer lunar probes and their interest started waning as soon as NASA began Earth orbital launches with the vehicle.
+The Jet Propulsion Laboratory team who developed the Juno II had originally only intended it for the Pioneer lunar probes and their interest started waning as soon as NASA began Earth orbital launches with the vehicle.
 Even worse, most of the design team had been disbanded and its members reassigned to other projects, making it difficult to obtain technical information for the Juno II.
 The conversion of the booster for LEO launches also threw off the calibration of the spinning tub third stage which was designed for the tiny Pioneer probes and not the larger Explorer satellites.

 At this time, NASA had four Juno IIs remaining in their inventory.
 The review board predicted that two of them would launch successfully, but recommended that there was no reason not to fly the boosters since they had already been bought and paid for.
 Their assumptions proved correct.

 Explorer 8 was launched successfully on 3 November 1960, with the next attempt on 24 February 1961 a failure.
 A control cable came loose during ascent and wrapped itself around the spinning third-stage tub, damaging the upper stages and payload.
 Second-stage ignition occurred on time, but the third stage did not ignite, and the satellite failed to reach orbit.
 Explorer 11 launched successfully on 27 April 1961, an event that raised NASA's morale during a mostly disastrous month characterized by Project Mercury failures and the Soviet launch of a man into space.
 On 24 May 1961, the final Juno II lifted from LC-26A carrying another ionospheric beacon satellite.
 The instrument unit lost power following first-stage separation, resulting in no second-stage ignition and the payload falling into the ocean instead of reaching orbit.
 By this time however, the fast-rising Thor-Delta and Agena vehicles were on their way to take over as mainstays of the U.S. light and medium-lift launch vehicle arsenal.